alexdrone/Render/README.md

 **Stateless** components are essentialy pure functions returning a view hierarchy description from the current component properties value (*props*)

-*You can define a statelss component by simply having a function returning a node tree.*
+*You can define a stateless component by simply having a function returning a node tree.*

 ```swift
  func PaddedLabel(text: String) -> NodeType {